· FODMAP Diet Guide · guides · 10 min read

 - 2 tablespoons = ~1.5g fiber

-- Can be added to salads, oatmeal
+- Add to salads, oatmeal

 - Rich in magnesium (helps motility)